 The term gamification means the application of design techniques and game dynamics to all activities to enhance motion has become rife, and the human resource department is no exception.
 It is no secret that HR has increasingly grown over the past few years and they finally get the importance that they deserve.

 While applications that are focused on customers or clients are still being enhanced, there has been a new increase and focus on enhancing the employee-focused applications too.
 Initially, the HR department focused more on skill development and learning to engage employees.
-Having said that, studies have shown that including gamification in the recruitment process can increase employee engagement and improve learning.
+Having said that, studies have shown that including gamification in the recruitment process or incorporating gamification into recruitment can increase employee engagement and improve learning.

 A particular focus has been fixated on the applications of pre-selection stages of recruitment that provide the potential candidates to get a feel of the organization through the gamification process.
 As the workforce is slowly getting dominated by millennials, employers are taking extra efforts to improve the recruitment display their brand and work-culture.